207 episodes

 Catherine and her consultation practice are located in the San Francisco Bay town of Sausalito, California.

-Hello, and welcome to Beauty and the Biz where we talk about the business and marketing side of plastic surgery, and buying land & building a practice from scratch.
+Hello, and welcome to Beauty and the Biz where we'll talk about managing and motivating 47 staff.
+To be sure, we'll also discuss the business and marketing side of plastic surgery, in general.

 ✔️ STAY UPDATED!